-The Sheriff's staff has done an outstanding job of providing inmate supervision and maintaining inmate safety in the remaining housing at the Honor Farm while securing the areas that remain operational from the areas destroyed by the fire.
+The Sheriff's staff continues to do an outstanding job of providing for inmate supervision and safety in the remaining housing at the Honor Farm while securing the areas that remain operational from the areas destroyed by the fire.

-Inmate movement and transportation was uninterrupted during the project abatement, demolition and clean-up.
+Inmate movement and transportation continues uninterrupted during the project abatement, demolition and clean-up.
 An additional secure barrier was erected outside the project area to allow for a free flow and safe environment for inmates and Sheriff Detention staff.